mmesarahf/code102/notes/monday.md

 Make Change
 Make another Change
-Do something else
+Do something else changing a line

-here are some more notes
+making a change